 Please note that all of our private lake memberships are full at this time.
-Thus far, we have had absolutely zero turnover and the only new memberships that have been created are from new lakes we have acquired.
 If you would like to keep current on new lakes, we recommend signing up for our newsletter and following us on social media.
 We post new openings as they become available and those posts self-destruct as soon as the new spots are filled.

 As part of our core business, Mile High Wakeboarding (MHW) offers private lake memberships.
 At MHW, we understand what people want in a private lake.
 After all, many of our members become great friends and will choose to ride, surf, and ski together often.
 Each lake tends to develop its own family of members, and to date we have had zero turnover in all of our memberships.
 A good private lake is a very special place and we like to keep it that way.
 As such, we are extremely selective with who we allow to be a member, and we keep the membership numbers at each lake very low.
 We are also very strict enforcing the rules to keep our owners and members happy.
 Many of our lakes are on private land and the owners gamble with us the first year or two to see if a “water-ski club” is worth their hassle; we ensure them that it is and don’t allow anything or anyone to cause a problem for us, the members, or the owners of the property.
 We also set up programs with the owners to ensure that we can’t be “outbid” or lose a future lease to someone else – ensuring your membership in the long term.
 So long as the property stays peaceful and zero maintenance for the owner, our memberships are long term.

 Overview of Our Colorado Private Lakes and Colorado Private Lake Memberships: